envicutor/drafts/flow.rst

   - Send the a message containing the stdout, stderr, time, signal, code of the installation process to the BuildStore as a reply to the consumed message
-  - Delete the Dependencies object
+  - Delete the Dependencies object from the BuildStore (not from the cache)

 - Worker